-Student Name: Semester Entered: 1.
-Required Gradua te Courses: Credit Hours Year Completed Grade GS637 Responsible Conduct of Scientific Research 2 PHA645 Pharmacology Seminars 0 MDPH601 Research Design for Physician Scientists 3 Advanced Co ourses: PHA610 Principles of Pharmacology 1 PHA612 Cardiovascular Physiology and Pharmacology 1 PHA615 Apoptosis and Cancer Pharmacology 2 PHA618 Current Topics in Pharmacology 1 PHA622 Principles and Practices of Drug Discovery and Development 1 Attenda nce of MS2 PK/PD lectures in PHA610 can be waived, an lectures and course re upon completior of the rest of All Pharmad cology MD/PhD students must take a minimum of 6 cre Program or other Graduate Programs or Nanoc e Pharmacology 2.
-Qualifying Examin nation (to be completed at the end of year 1): Graduate Program Committee Approva l: Examination Date and Results s:

-(minimum of two meetings per year):
+Student Name: Semester Entered l:

+1. Required Graduat e Courses: Credit Hours Year Completed Grade

+GS637 Responsible Conduct of Scientific Research 2

+PHA645 Pharmacology Seminars 0

+MDPH601 Research Design for Physician Scientists 3

+Advanced Co ourses:

+PHA610 Principles of Pharmacology 1

+PHA612 Cardiovascular Physiology and Pharmacology 1

+PHA615 Apoptosis and Cancer Pharmacology 2

+PHA618 Current Topics in Pharmacology 1

+PHA622 Principles and Practices of Drug Discovery and Development 1

+\Attendance of MS2 PK/PD lectures in PHA610 can be waived, and 1 credit will be granted upon completion of the rest of lectures and course requirements.

+All Pharmacology MD/PhD students must take a minimum of 6 credits of advanced courses chosen from the Pharmacology Program or other Graduate Programs or Nanocourses in College of Graduate Studies

+2. Qualifying Examination (to be completed at the end of year 1):

-Meeting Dates
+Meeting Dates Letter Received

-Third Year :
+Third Year:

-Fourth Year :
+Fourth Year:

-Fifth Year :
+Fifth Year:

 5. Dissertation Defense:

-Date ·
+Date:

-Committee Approval
+Committee Approval: